Generic selectors

 PSALM 109:24 My knees are weak from fasting, and my flesh has become gaunt.

 He had abstained from food and drink long enough that he was not only weak but also had lost significant weight.
-David was obviously seriously afflicted.
+David was obviously seriously afflicted in his soul.
 The ultimate purpose of a fast devoted to God is to afflict our bodies.

 Bread & Water of Affliction

 It is important to understand the purpose of any food or drink that is consumed during a fast, such as in the case of Daniel.
-The “unpleasant” food and drink allowed him to fast for several weeks and not die.
+The “unpleasant” food and drink allowed him to fast for several weeks and not have serious adverse health consequences.
 In Scripture, “unpleasant” food or drink can be compared to the “bread and water of affliction:

-1 KINGS 22:27 And say, ‘Thus says the king, “Put this one [Micaiah] in the prison and feed him with bread of affliction and the water of affliction, until I come in peace.” ’
+1 KINGS 22:27 “and say, ‘Thus says the king: “Put this fellow in prison, and feed him with bread of affliction and water of affliction, until I come in peace.” ‘ “

-ISAIAH 30:20 And though the LORD gives you the bread of adversity and the water of affliction, yet your teachers shall not be removed into a corner any more, but your eyes shall see your teachers.
+ISAIAH 30:20 And though the Lord gives you the bread of adversity and the water of affliction, yet your teachers will not be moved into a corner anymore, but your eyes shall see your teachers.

 The Purpose of Affliction